-- Its value changes in response to the change in a specified interest rate, financial instrument price, commodity price, foreign exchange rate, index of prices or rates, credit rating or credit index, or other variable, provided that, in the case of a non-financial variable, it is not specific to a party to the contract (i.e., the 'underlying'). - It requires no initial net investment or an initial net investment that is smaller than would be required for other types of contracts expected to have a similar response to changes in market factors - It is settled at a future date.
+- Its value changes in response to the change in a specified interest rate, financial instrument price, commodity price, foreign exchange rate, index of prices or rates, credit rating or credit index, or other variable, provided that, in the case of a non-financial variable, it is not specific to a party to the contract (i.e., the 'underlying'). - It requires no initial net investment or an initial net investment that is smaller than would be required for other types of contracts expected to have a similar response to changes in market factors. - It is settled at a future date.

-The Bank may enter into derivative transactions with various counterparties.
+The Bank enters into derivative transactions with various counterparties.
+This includes interest rate zero cost collars.
 Derivatives are recorded at fair value and carried as assets when their fair value is positive and as liabilities when their fair value is negative.
+The notional amount and fair value of such derivatives are disclosed separately in Note 5.
 Changes in the fair value of derivatives are included in net trading income unless hedge accounting is applied.
-There are no derivatives recorded at fair value through profit and loss as at the reporting date.